 Survey of physical sciences with emphasis on the earth's ecological and geological processes.
 THIS IS NOT A THREE-HOUR SCIENCE LAB COURSE; IT IS AN ELECTIVE.
-Prerequisite: READ 302 or equivalent Lecture Hrs. = 3, Lab Hrs. = 0

-GEOL 1403 Physical Geology
+Physical Geology

 Earth forms, structures, materials and processes which have formed them.
 An introduction to minerals, rocks and topographic maps.
-Prerequisite: Read 302 or equivalent